mspraggs/loxx/README.md

 ## Benchmarks

-Loxx is implemented as a bytecode virtual machine, and performs reasonably well without having to micro-optimise the code and fine-tune compiler arguments.
+Loxx is implemented as a bytecode virtual machine and performs reasonably well without having to micro-optimise the code and fine-tune compiler arguments.
 Here are some execution times (in seconds) from running each of the files in the benchmarks directory 100 times on an Intel i5-2430M (2.40 GHz) with a 3 MB L3